stupidusername/SecludedCatDog/README.md

 ## Installation

 - Create a `config.ini`.
-Change the database DSN and the secret key used for cookies.
 Use `config-example.ini` as reference.
+- Change the database DSN.
+- Change the secret key used for cookies.
+- Set the user and password used for Social Catfish.
 - Apply DB migrations: `$ alembic upgrade head`.